top of page

 Recent Good News Outcomes for Democrats

-Wisconsin: Liberal Judge Janet Protasiewicz won a seat on the state Supreme Court flipping the body’s ideological majority.
-That outcome could impact abortion cases and have implications for state redistricting in this critical battleground state.
-Politico 8/9/23
+Wisconsin: Liberal Judge Janet Protasiewicz won a seat on the state Supreme Court, flipping the body’s ideological majority.
+That outcome could impact abortion cases and have implications for state redistrictions in this critical battleground state.

-Some 45 cases across 27 states challenge congressional and legislative maps as discriminatory and/or the result of partisan gerrymandering.
+About 45 cases across 27 states challenge Congressional and legislative maps as discriminatory and/or the result of partisan gerrymandering.
 Final maps will impact most, if not all, 2024 races.

 The Big Political Picture This Election Cycle: